sobcza11/GenAI/GenAI Engineering/Completions/README.md

-# Professional Certificate - 16 courses | Total
+# Professional Certificate - 16 courses

 1. Machine Learning with Python
 2. Introduction to Deep Learning & Neural Networks with Keras